ricmenezesdev/CIS1051/README.md

         Although I am still processing the lessons from this project I have undoubtedly expanded my toolkit and knowledge.
 Each challenge encountered has provided valuable insights contributing to my growth as a developer.

+You also will find the video here on the github.